jsfanatik/vuestacks-chat-mevn-mongoose/README.md

 ### Overview

-The VueStacks chat MEVN demo utilizes Vue-Router, Axios HTTP client, and Express server to post messages in a chatroom.
+The VueStacks chat MEVN demo utilizes Vue-Router, Axios HTTP client, Express server, and Mongoose.js to post messages in a chatroom.

 See chat component in ```components/Chat.vue```